How to Become a High School Guidance Counselor

 Learn how to become a high school guidance counselor.
 Research the job description and the education and licensing requirements and find out how to start a career in school counseling.

-Requirements to Become a High School Guidance Counselor
+Do I Want to Be a High School Guidance Counselor?

 A master's degree and a state-issued credential are required to become a high school guidance counselor.
+Classroom teaching experience is required in some instances.
 The following table outlines common requirements to become a high school guidance counselor as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||Master's degree is standard|